-BASIC Keyword Series 200/300 BASIC Workstation Measurement Coprocessor Release II-A ENTER 19 Not applicable.
-Select code 19 is the measurement coprocessor MS-DOS communication port.
-ENTER 19 is used by the measurement coprocessor to obtain information from that port.
+BASIC Keyword BASIC/WS 6.2 (Series 200/300) BASIC/DOS 6.2 (Measurement Coprocessor) ENTER 19 Not applicable.
+Select code 19 is the old measurement coprocessor MS-DOS communication port.
+ENTER 19 is used by the measurement coprocessor to obtain information from that port (through the "HPW_PIPE" file).
+EXECUTE Not applicable.
+Executes an MS-DOS command from BASIC.
 GRAPHICS ON GRAPHICS OFF Turn the graphics display on and off.
 For Series 300, they work only after SEPARATE ALPHA FROM GRAPHICS has been executed.
 For VGA or EGA display, same as Series 300.
 For other displays, SEPARATE ALPHA FROM GRAPHICS is not supported and, thus, neither are GRAPHICS ON/OFF.
 INITIALIZE Initializes (formats) mass storage media for use as LIF volumes.
 Also used to initialize RAM volumes.
-Works the same as for Series 200/300 for LIF media in external HP-IB disk drives only.
+Works the same as for BASIC/WS for LIF media in external HP-IB disk drives only.
 Cannot be used to initialize LIF media in internal PC drives (use the LIFINIT utility).
 In the internal drives, INITIALIZE formats an HPW (virtual-LIF) disk through select code 15.
 INITIALIZE cannot be used to format a DFS disk (use the MS-DOS "FORMAT" command).
 KNOBX KNOBY Returns the net number of horizontal knob pulses (KNOBX) or vertical knob pulses (KNOBY).
-Works the same as for Series 200/300, except BASIC 2.0/2.1 compatibility (the KNB2_0 binary) is not supported.
+Works the same as for BASIC/WS, except BASIC 2.0/2.1 compatibility (the KNB2_0 binary) is not supported.